ragheed/games_extract/README.md

 `http://localhost:8888/games/Toybox%20Turbos`

 ## Note:
 * requesting a non existing game will return 404 HTTP status code with no responce.
+For example `http://localhost:8888/games/test_game`
 * I changed the base url to (http://www.metacritic.com/game/playstation-3?topgames-sort=metascore) just in case the default behaviour of the site was changed to display the other tab by default